microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

 EOF
 ```

-This Ingress resource is very similar to a typical [NGINX Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#the-ingress-resource) resource.
-The only difference is the `ingressClassName` field.
-The `ingressClassName` field is set to `webapprouting.kubernetes.azure.com` which enables the AKS App Routing Add-on to manage this resource.
+This Ingress resource is very similar to a typical [NGINX Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#the-ingress-resource) resource with the major difference being the `ingressClassName` field set to `webapprouting.kubernetes.azure.com`; this enables the AKS App Routing add-on to manage this resource.

 Wait a minute or two for the ingress to be created, then run the following command to get the public IP address of the ingress.